paulkarpenko/us-code-ui/uscode/title-45-railroads/chapter-018-milwaukee-railroad-restructuring.md

 **(e) Liability of United States respecting section 908 agreements** Except in connection with obligations guaranteed under this section, the United States shall incur no liability to employees in connection with any employee protection agreement entered into under [section 908 of this title](./chapter-018-milwaukee-railroad-restructuring.md#section-908).

-**(f) Applicability of [section 836 of this title](./chapter-017-railroad-revitalization-and-regulatory-reform.md#section-836)** [Section 836 of this title](./chapter-017-railroad-revitalization-and-regulatory-reform.md#section-836) shall not apply to any obligation guaranteed under this section.
+**(f) Applicability of [section 22404 of title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section22404&num=0&edition=prelim)** [Section 22404 of title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section22404&num=0&edition=prelim) shall not apply to any obligation guaranteed under this section.

 ### Statutory Notes

 #### References in Text
 [Section 831 of this title](./chapter-017-railroad-revitalization-and-regulatory-reform.md#section-831), referred to in subsec. (a), was repealed by Pub.
 L. 105–178, title VII, § 7203(a)(2), June 9, 1998, 112 Stat.
 477, except for subsec. (c) of that section, which was renumbered and transferred to [section 823(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title45-section823/b&num=0&edition=prelim) by section 7203(a)(4) of Pub.
 L. 105–178.
+[Section 823(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title45-section823/b&num=0&edition=prelim) was subsequently repealed by Pub.
+L. 117–58, div.
+B, title I, § 21301(b)(1)(A), Nov.
+15, 2021, 135 Stat.
+683.

 #### Amendments
+2021—Subsec. (f).
+Pub.
+L. 117–58 substituted “[Section 22404 of title 49](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title49-section22404&num=0&edition=prelim)” for “[Section 836 of this title](./chapter-017-railroad-revitalization-and-regulatory-reform.md#section-836)”.

 1980—Subsec. (e).
 Pub.
 L. 96–448 inserted “to employees” after “no liability”.

 #### Effective Date of 1980 Amendment